phill-holland/neurodiversity-accommodations-cheat-sheet/OFFICE.md

-# Setting up your office
+# Setting Up Your Office

-Detailed here are features of the modern office which may need to be corrected to provide adequate accommodations, certain environments can be hostile to those with sensory sensitivities.
+Detailed here are features of the modern office which may need to be corrected to provide adequate accommodations, certain environments can be more hostile than others to those with sensory sensitivities.

+it is understand that not all of these accommodations might be catered for, or even denied, an open plan office for example is a difficult place to fix for certain neurodivergent people, if you're a people management it is advised that these office accommodations work in conjunction with providing hybrid or remote working options.

 - [ ] Avoid creating open plan spaces <a href="https://hbr.org/2019/11/the-truth-about-open-offices">(The Truth About Open Offices)</a> <a href="https://www.bi.edu/research/business-review/articles/2023/02/open-plan-offices-are-bad-for-business/">(Open Plan Offices Are Bad For Business)</a>